Māori King movement origins

 A line in the sand

-Initially land sales were discussed in open meetings, but by the late 1840s Māori were making secret deals with government officials.
+Initially land purchases were discussed in open meetings, but by the late 1840s Māori were making secret deals with government officials.
 Deals with individual Māori or groups who did not represent all the owners caused inter-tribal disputes.
-In 1854 hui (meetings) in Taranaki and Waikato resolved to retain all the land within certain boundaries.
+In 1854 hui (meetings) in Taranaki and Waikato resolved to retain intact all the land within certain boundaries.
 Those who joined this movement swore to maintain a tapu on the land on pain of death.

 When Māori living beside Manukau Harbour attempted to sell land they claimed on the banks of the lower Waikato River, they were confronted by a large armed party that had travelled down the river to mark the boundary beyond which no sales were permitted.
 In August 1854, Rāwiri Waiaua and four other men were killed near New Plymouth for attempting to sell land.
 In response to what was labelled the Puketapu feud, British troops were stationed in New Plymouth to protect European settlers.

-The year 1854 was significant for another reason: many male settlers now had direct political representation under a constitution that had created an elected House of Representatives.
-To many Māori, this heightened the need for a king capable of unifying the tribes.
+The year 1854 was significant in many respects.
+Many settlers now had direct political representation under a constitution that created an elected House of Representatives.
+In the minds of proponents of the Kīngitanga, this heightened the need to find a suitable candidate to be king, and quickly.

 How to cite this page

-'The land issue', URL: https://nzhistory.govt.nz/politics/the-maori-king-movement/the-land-issue, (Ministry for Culture and Heritage), updated 23-May-2018
+'The land issue', URL: /politics/the-maori-king-movement/the-land-issue, (Ministry for Culture and Heritage), updated 1-Oct-2014